Danon Kingly

-Danon Kingly (ダノンキングリー, foaled 25 March 2016) is a Japanese Thoroughbred racehorse.
+Danon Kingly (ダノンキングリー, foaled 25 March 2016) is a Japanese retired Thoroughbred racehorse.
 After winning both of his races as a two-year-old in 2018 he proved himself one of the best colts of his generation in the following year when he won the Tokinominoru Kinen and the Mainichi Okan as well as running second in the Tokyo Yushun and third in the Satsuki Sho.
 As a four-year-old he defeated a strong field to win the Nakayama Kinen and ran a close third in the Osaka Hai.
 In 2021 he recorded his first Grade 1 victory in the Yasuda Kinen.

 Background

 Danon Kingly is a dark bay or brown horse with no white markings bred by Mishima Bokujo.
 He was sent into training with Kiyoshi Hagiwara and races in the white and red colours of Masahiro Noda's Danox Co Ltd.

 He was from the ninth crop of foals sired by Deep Impact, who was the Japanese Horse of the Year in 2005 and 2006, winning races including the Tokyo Yushun, Tenno Sho, Arima Kinen and Japan Cup.
 Deep Impact's other progeny include Gentildonna, Harp Star, Kizuna, A Shin Hikari, Marialite and Saxon Warrior.
 Danon Kingly's dam My Goodness was a Kentucky-bred mare who showed modest racing ability, winning one minor race from six attempts.
 As a five-year-old she was offered for sale at Keeneland and was exported to Japan after being bought for $60,000 by Ever Union Shokai.
 My Goodness's dam Caressing won the Breeders' Cup Juvenile Fillies and produced several other winners including West Coast.
 She was a female-line descendant of Aphaona, a half-sister to Easton.